Bayesian Crossover Designs for Generalized Linear Models: Introduction

+In this article, we study optimal Bayesian crossover designs for GLMs.
+Three case studies based on non-normal responses are used to illustrate the proposed methodology.
+Generalized estimating equations of Liang and Zeger (1986) are used to estimate the marginal means.
+The correlation between observations within subjects are modeled using a ``working correlation structure", which is assumed to be compound symmetric or auto regressive in nature.
+Since the main interest is in estimating the treatment effects, the subject effects as taken as nuisance parameters.
 As in all GLM designs, the variance of the treatment effect estimator depends on the model parameters.
-To address the issue of the parameter dependence and obtain robust designs we propose D-optimal Bayesian crossover designs.
+To address the issue of the parameter dependence and obtain robust designs we propose the Bayesian approach to design selection.
+Bayesian designs have been a popular choice whenever the variance-covariance matrix depends on the model parameters, for some references see (\cite{Chaloner1989}, \cite{Dette1994}, \cite{Woods2011} and \cite{Mylona2014} ).
 In our approach, a prior distribution is assumed on the model parameters, which is then incorporated into an appropriate objective function (variance of the treatment contrast) by integrating and averaging over the prior distribution.
 Similar to our Bayesian design criterion, an average criterion called $A$-criterion have been used before for crossover designs for normal responses by (\cite{Kempton2001}, \cite{Baily2006}, \cite{Zheng2013} and \cite{Li2015}).
-Bayesian designs have been a popular choice whenever the variance-covariance matrix depends on the model parameters, for some references see (\cite{Chaloner1989}, \cite{Dette1994}, \cite{Woods2011} and \cite{Mylona2014} ).